assaydepot/trialinsights_api_v1/README.md

 Returns an object containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

 #### Request Body
-The required propery is a `values` array of objects, i.e., "terms".
+The required property is an array of objects whose property name is `values`.
 Each entry in the array is an object with two properties: `name` and `value`.

 ```
 // The following example values entry returns